fmitra/authenticator/README.md

 ## <a name="pending">Pending</a>

 Following features are still pending and will be implemented in order:

-* **Retrieval of login history:** A simple, paginated login history API will be provided so users may be revoke authenticated sessions.
-The revocation API is already implemented.

 * **Password reset:** Password reset will be inspired by the advice provided from [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Forgot_Password_Cheat_Sheet.html).
 Users will be required to complete 2FA, after which a password reset email will be